LegacyNsfw/PcmHacks/ReadMe.md

 ## Overview

 These tools are a work in progress.
-They currently support reading, writing, and data logging with General Motors P01 and P59 Powertrain Control Modules (PCMs).
+They currently support reading, writing, and data logging with General Motors P01, P10, P12 and P59 Powertrain Control Modules (PCMs).

-Writing is working well enough to try it on your project car, but you probably shouldn't try that with your daily driver until it has proven itself a little more.

 ## Installation